RAFAD: Resilient Agriculture for African Drylands

 APNI Convening Special Session on Soil Initiatives Towards Sustainable Agriculture in Africa at 6th International RISE-SWC Conference in Rabat, Morocco

-As part of 6th International RISE-SWC Conference, the African Plant Nutrition Institute (APNI) has organized, along with its partners, a special session focused on soil management strategies ...
+As part of 6th International RISE-SWC Conference, the African Plant Nutrition Institute (APNI) has organized, along with its partners, ...

 RAFAD Related Research